lorddaffy/Frequency-of-repeating-the-word-taxi-in-Wikipedia-pages-for-the-largest-transportation-companies/README.md

 #### To build the project simple run <code> docker compose up -d </code>

 - After running project, Go to browser and type `localhost:8529`
-- You will open the *arangodb* server.
+- You will open the *arangodb* NoSQL DB.
 - Write username: root
 - Write password: 1234
-- Choose Database: free-now
+- Choose Database: test-db

 **The Endpoints:**